platy/transit-radar/README.md

 [x] Handle the D_ stopids in the gtfs data
 [x] Get the timetable publish date from the calendar.txt [] Reload GTFS data each day
-[] Tool to filter GTFS data for development so that cache is not needed [] Remove the cache
+[] Filter GTFS data for development so that cache is not needed [] Remove the cache
 [] Allow connections to several trips of the same station and route (eg different directions), currently it is filtered to one
 -
+[] read from zip
 [] CLI tool to lookup departures for debugging
 -
 [] Find stops within a distance of a point sorted by distance